-On Friday, February 14, the students of the UNED Senior of Xàbia and Dénia made an excursion to the archaeological site of the Peña Negra de Crevillente with the company of their teacher Patricia Miñana of the course of "Mesopotamia.
-Origin of civilization" of the Uned Senior from Xàbia.
+On Friday, February 14, the students of the UNED Senior of Xàbia and Dénia made an excursion to the archaeological site of Peña Negra de Crevillente with the company of their teacher Patricia Miñana of the "Mesopotamia.
+Origin of Civilization" course at the Uned Senior in Xàbia.

 This large area (40 hectares) is of extraordinary importance because it is where the remains of the ancient protohistoric city of Herna, cited by the Latin poet Avieno, are located.